Carlton Bragg Jr.: New Mexico

 On January 25, 2018, he announced that he was transferring to New Mexico.
 Bragg was forced to sit out the first semester due to NCAA transfer rules and became eligible to play on December 16, 2018.
 On March 9, 2019, he recorded 22 points and 20 rebounds, both the best marks of his career, in an 88–81 loss to Wyoming.
 He became the first New Mexico player to post at least 20 points and 20 rebounds since Drew Gordon in 2012.
 In 24 games as a junior, Bragg averaged 10.5 points, 8.8 rebounds and 1.2 blocks per game.
 He was named honorable mention All-Mountain West Conference by the media.
 On December 1, 2019, as a senior, Bragg chipped in a season-high 20 points and 14 rebounds in a 72–63 win over Montana.
 On December 16, he was recognized as Mountain West Player of the Week after recording 17 points and 17 rebounds in a 69–62 victory over New Mexico State.
 On December 22, Bragg was suspended indefinitely after being accused of attempted rape.
 After missing three games, he was reinstated on January 3, 2020.
 On January 12, Bragg was dismissed from the team after he was arrested on charges of driving under the influence and marijuana possession.
 Bragg averaged 12.6 points and 10.3 rebounds per game as a senior in 15 games.

 Professional career

 On August 24, 2020, Bragg signed his first professional contract with Basketball Nymburk of the Czech National Basketball League.
 In his first and only game, he had 2 points, 2 rebounds and 1 assist.

 On September 21, he signed with Polski Cukier Toruń of the Polish Basketball League.

 On August 5, 2021, he has signed with Balıkesir Büyükşehir Belediye of the Turkish Basketball First League (TBL).

+On December 8, 2025, Bragg was announced as a new signing of Rwandan champions APR of the Rwanda Basketball League (RBL) and Basketball Africa League (BAL).